For those who come after….

 Combat System and Game Mechanics

 Look: this is a JRPG, so it ain’t easy.
 I’m not going to go into detail here because it might scare you off a system that’s actually pretty elegant and usable.
 I strongly recommend Arktix’s videos for details and tutorials.
-But basically you in combat you have Action Points you can spend during each member of your party’s turn (3 at a time; as you add additional party members, they get relegated to a reserve party that can step in if your main party is KO’d): with AP you can free-shoot with your weapon (which you’ll want to do as enemies often have weak spots and will sometimes dodge anything else) or use a Skill.
-If you’re out of AP you can always Attack, which will help you build up AP for your next turn.
+But basically in combat you have Action Points you can spend during each member of your party’s turn (you have a main and reserve party, max 3 characters each).
+With AP you can free-shoot with your weapon, often necessary for certain effects or enemies, or use a Skill.
+If you’re out of AP, you can always Attack, which builds up AP for your next turn.

 The combat system I just described relies on a multifaceted and interlocking ability system—involving Weapons, Attributes, Pictos, and Lumina.
 It’s complex but well-designed and reasonably learnable; again, Arktix’s tutorials can help with details and tips if you’re struggling.